Title: Army Corporal, World War II, Korean War, Vietnam War

 William Sr. began working at Scott Paper Company in 1913, remaining there until he retired in 1950.
 His marriage to Maude Dunhour was a quick affair; their wedding was in June, 1901 when she was 17, and their first daughter arrived in September.

 The Baumans had two more daughters before William was born.
-They joined St. John’s Lutheran Church in Lester, but didn’t stress the importance of a formal education; none of the children went past 8th grade.
+They were active members at St. John’s Lutheran Church in Lester, but the parents didn’t push their children to stay in school; none of the children went past 8th grade.
 According to the 1930 census, Bill was a messenger for an electrical manufacturer.
-In 1933 he married a girl named Helen who lived a few streets away, as reported in this local news item, Like Bill’s mother, she was wed and had a child before she was 18.
+In 1933 he married a girl named Helen who lived a few streets away, as reported in this local news item.
+Like Bill’s mother, she was wed and had a child before she was 18.

 Their son was named William H. Bauman, but all was not well at home.
 The 1940 census listed the 27-year-old Bill as married but living with his parents.
 Helen and her son resided with her parents, as they had been since 1935.